 We started with the middleweights, then the bantamweights, followed by the light heavyweights.
 Continuing our rankings of the greatest boxers in each of the original eight weight classes, we offer our fourth instalment, a look at the greatest flyweights of all-time, a weight class absolutely stacked with Hall of Fame talent.
 Deciding on the best little men ever is significantly more difficult than assessing the heavier divisions.
 Simply put, the competition is fiercer and there are more great fighters among the smaller men.

-Please note, we are focusing here primarily on the weight limit of 112 pounds and those who achieved greatness there.
-Boxers who made their mark at junior flyweight (easily the most competitive of the ‘junior’ divisions), or strawweight are being given less consideration.
-So, without further preamble, here they are, the best flyweights of all time:
+Please note, we focus here primarily on the 112 pound class and those who achieved greatness there.
+Boxers who made their mark at junior flyweight (easily the most competitive of the ‘junior’ divisions), or strawweight are given less consideration.
+Without further preamble, here they are, the best flyweights of all time:

 12. Masao Ohba: A tall, skillful flyweight with quick hands and a terrific jab, Ohba’s career was cut short when he died in a car accident at the age of 23.
 However, he had already established himself as a Hall of Fame champion with wins over Berkrerk Chartvanchai, Rocky Garcia, Betulio Gonzalez and Orlando Amores.